mattbis/lib-log-db.dev/PROTO-API.md

 - `should.os-test` - stop it doing this if a retry happens - instead forcing a fail
 - `debug.op.path` - this will dump the operation before it tries it etc - but default None
 - `manifests.path`
-- `scratch.path` - this is due to the manifest envelope, and whatever is being written .. although it will chunk it. its teh queue path...
 - `force.readkeys`
 - `force.writekeys`
 - `force.chkeys`
+- `can.temp` enable, set /home/myfancyuser/temp or it will default to the derived location..
+0 means it will use ram..
 - `can.index`
 - `can.reserve` - effectively controls caching and indexes... can be mem val
 - `can.reserve.mem`